cl3mcg/excel-parser-poc/README.md

 Next, the script uses the `XLSX.utils.sheet_to_json()` method to extract the data from the Excel file and store it in a variable.
 It then sets up the `fuzzyset.js` library to clean the data.

 The script then processes the cleaning by mapping over the data and using the `fuzzyset.js` library to match the country names in the data with the country names in the dataset.
 If a match is found, the script uses the dataset to get the corresponding country code and stores it in the data.

+If no match can be done with the fuzzy library, then the `app02.js` script will use Mistral AI's API to determine the most likely cca2 country code for a given pseudo country name.

 Finally, the script creates a new Excel file using the `exceljs` library, adds a new worksheet to the file, and writes the cleaned data to the worksheet.
 It then saves the file to the disk, ready to be redistributed.